Palais Chotek

 Palais Chotek is a Baroque palace in Vienna, Austria.
 It is located at Währinger Straße 28 in the IX. district of Alsergrund.

 The building is named after the noble Chotek family.
 For over a century, it has been the headquarters of the Friedrich Otto Schmidt home furnishings company.

+Friedrich Otto Schmidt home furnishings

+Carl Friedrich Schmidt was member of a carpenter family in Berlin and settled in Vienna in 1858 to work for the wallpaper retail company Tapeten-Niederlage F Schmidt & Sugg.
+In 1863 Friedrich Otto Schmidt home furnishings was registered as a company and began producing furniture.
+Adolf Loos later exercised an enduring creative influence on the company furniture design.
+Today the company also carries out restorations so handcrafted wood works continue to function as home furnishing.